MMolBus/ebirdscrap/vignette/vignette_ebird.scrap.chl_github.md

 ebird.scrap.chl
 ---------------

-**Objective**: Obtain complete lists of ofservations for all species sigthed from one place and dates using web scraping on eBird webpage.
+**Objective**: Obtain complete ofservation lists for all species sigthed in one place at any date, using web scraping on eBird webpage.

 The function *ebird.scrap.chl* transform species observations from eBird checklist into individual species observations.
 The checklists are